Llewellyn500/CS4-Sem-1-Notes/📚 Courses/CSM 477 - Data Communication/Lecture_Notes/Lecture 01.md

 Crosstalk - when the signals from 2 different channels seep into each other because the cables are close together.

 #### Baud Rate
-Refers to the signalling rate at which data is sent through a channel and is measured in electrical transitions per second.
+Refers to the signaling rate at which data is sent through a channel and is measured in electrical transitions per second.
 - Baud rate is similar to transmission rate but not the same

 **Channel efficiency** is the number of useful bits passed through a channel per second